ovh/docs/pages/web/microsoft-collaborative-solutions/migration_control_panel/guide.en-ca.md

 ## Objective

-OVHcloud offers several email solutions: MX Plan (stand-alone or included in a Web Hosting plan), Email Pro and Exchange.
+OVHcloud offers several email solutions: MX Plan (included in a Web Hosting plan) and Exchange.
 They have their own features, and can be adapted to suit a number of uses.
 Are your needs changing?
 OVHcloud offers a migration tool you can use to switch from one solution to another.

-**Find out how to migrate an MX Plan email address to an Email Pro or Exchange account.**
+**Find out how to migrate an MX Plan email address to an Exchange account.**

 ## Requirements

-- an MX Plan email address (via the MX Plan solution or included in an OVHcloud [Web Hosting plan](https://www.ovh.co.uk/web-hosting/){.external})
+- an MX Plan email address (included in an OVHcloud [Web Hosting plan](https://www.ovh.com/ca/en/web-hosting/){.external})
-- an [Exchange](https://www.ovh.co.uk/emails/hosted-exchange/){.external} or [Email Pro](https://www.ovh.co.uk/emails/email-pro/){.external} service with at least one unconfigured account (which will appear as “@configureme.me”).
+- an [Exchange](https://www.ovh.com/ca/en/emails/hosted-exchange/){.external} service with at least one unconfigured account (which will appear as “@configureme.me”).
 - no redirections set on the MX Plan email address you want to migrate
-- access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}
+- access to the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager){.external}

 ## Instructions

 ### Step 1: Defining your project

-Email Pro and Exchange solutions have a common feature base.
-However, there are differences in use cases.
-By choosing an Exchange address, you get all the collaborative features, such as calendars and contact synchronisation.
-The Email Pro solution offers a few advanced features as well, but they are limited to webmail use only.
+With an Exchange address, you can use collaborative features, such as calendars and contact synchronisation.
+Please consult the [product page](https://www.ovh.com/ca/en/emails/hosted-exchange/) for a detailed list of features.<br>

-It is important to find out to which solution you would like to migrate your MX Plan email addresses to before initiating the process.
-To help you decide, the [OVHcloud professional email solutions page](https://www.ovh.co.uk/emails/){.external} offers a detailed comparison of the available services.
-You can also manage a mixed solution and use one or more Email Pro and Exchange accounts for the same domain name.
-Furthermore, if you need to migrate multiple accounts, we recommend that you set up a migration plan.
+If you need to migrate multiple accounts, we recommend that you set up a migration plan.

-### Step 2: Ordering your Email Pro or Exchange accounts
+### Step 2: Ordering your Exchange accounts

-This step is optional if you already have an Exchange or Email Pro service to which you are migrating.
+This step is optional if you already have an Exchange or  service to which you are migrating.

-Log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, then click `Order`{.action} in the services bar on the left-hand side.
+Log in to the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager){.external}, then click `Order`{.action} in the services bar on the left-hand side.
 Then select the service you want to order.
 You will be redirected to the order page.
 Follow the steps, then wait until the service is fully installed.
 An email will be sent to you as soon as the installation is complete.

 > [!primary]
 >